yannart/docker-cerebro/README.md

 ## Docker-compose example

-The provided docker-compose project runs cerebro and a cluster 2 nodes with Elasticsearch 5.0.0.
+A docker-compose project is available in the [GitHub](https://github.com/yannart/docker-cerebro) project to run cerebro and a cluster 2 nodes with Elasticsearch 5.0.0.
 Tu run it:
 `docker-compose up -d`